FAQs

 No.

-Grades are used as a commonly understood standard of playing to assist auditionees in selecting the right ensemble to audition for.
+Grades are used as guide to assist auditionees in selecting the most appropriate ensemble to audition for.

 Auditionees do not need to have passed exams to gain a position – nor does having passed an exam guarantee a player a position.